Summary of NSMoms Work Over the Past Two Years

 - Expand trauma-informed care and communication training.

-- Expand public education to help communities recognize mental health struggles before a crisis.
+- Expand public education to help families and communities recognize mental health struggles before a crisis and help families who are supporting loved ones with serious mental illness.